goddard-soccer/goddard-soccer.github.io/_pages/faq.md

 Q: I don't have Venmo to pay league fees, can I still participate?<br>
 A: Yes, however, we strongly prefer league fee payments via Venmo.
 If you do not have Venmo, please email nasagoddardsoccer@gmail.com for alternative payment options.

+Q: I can't make every scheduled game, can I still participate?<br>
+A: Yes!
+We understand that players may not be able to attend every game.
+Once placed on a team, please coordinate with the associated Team Captain to inform them of your availability.

 Q: Does GSL hold weekly pick-up games?<br>
 A: GSL only holds weekly pick-up games outside of active league seasons when daylight and weather permit.
 Weekly pickup games begin at 5PM and are held on the Main Lawn in between Buildings 1 and 3/14.
 For more information on pickup games, please join our Teams channel!